agrafix/Spock/README.md

 The historical `Spock-api-ghcjs` package and `stack-ghcjs.yaml` target the separate GHCJS compiler.
 They are excluded from the native build and CI; this GHC upgrade does not port the browser client to GHC's JavaScript backend.
+The historical client is constrained to `Spock-api < 0.15`; the expanded native API DSL is documented in [Spock-api/README.md](Spock-api/README.md).

 Pull requests are welcome!
 Please consider creating an issue beforehand, so we can discuss what you would like to do.
 Code should be written in a consistent style throughout the project.
 Avoid whitespace that is sensible to conflicts.
 (E.g. alignment of `=` signs in functions definitions)